 There are two main elements of our curriculum; the statutory curriculum and the personalised curriculum unique to Bexton, delivered through our ‘Ethical Enterprise Initiative’, which merge to form one cohesive dynamic learning experience for our children.
-This page is designed to explain how and why we designed the ‘Bexton Curriculum’ around Ethical Enterprise.

 Our house point system has also been revamped to reflect this ethos and every house point a child earns also has a small monetary value.
 This enables us to make a significant contribution to the charities we are supporting- a tangible result of the work we are doing with the children.
-We want the Bexton mission statement of ‘Together we make a difference’ to be one the children live on a daily basis.
+We want the Bexton mission statement of ‘Together we can make a difference’ to be one the children live on a daily basis.

 How does Ethical Enterprise Education raise money for the charities?